NVBWcho/openGTFSMonitor/README.md

 2. Spring_API: This Rest API provides two simple end points ->/gtfsAnalyse/hourlyUpdates: This provides the fraction of trips that were operating during that hour, which have recieved at least one update in the GTFS-RT feed.
 The second endpoint is /gtfsAnalyse/agencyWeekly- It gives the fraction of trips in the week , which are operated by a given agency, which have recieved at least one GTFS update during its service-day.

 ### Installation
-    Spinning up an application is simple- clone the repository, cd into it and then docker-compose up--build.
-By default it will launch a the REST API on port 3001 (see below)
+Spinning up an application is simple- clone the repository, cd into it.

 ### Important configurable parameters